coresolutionsltd/coresolutions.ltd/src/content/blog/assume-iam-roles-on-eks-the-right-way.md

 ## Restricting Access to Specific Service Accounts

 By default, the above setup allows any service account in the cluster to assume the role.
 To restrict access to specific service accounts, you can modify the trust policy of the IAM role.
-If you're using the Terraform module, you can specify allowed service accounts via the `oidc_fully_qualified_subjects` list:
+If you're using the OpenTofu/Terraform module, you can specify allowed service accounts via the `oidc_fully_qualified_subjects` list:

 ```hcl
 module "assumable_role" {